Stress (biology): Biology of stress

 The brain endocrine interactions are relevant in the translation of stress into physiological and psychological changes.
-The autonomic nervous system (ANS), as mentioned above, plays an important role in translating stress into a response.
-The ANS responds reflexively to both physical stressors (for example baroreception), and to higher level inputs from the brain.
+The autonomic nervous system (ANS) plays an important role by translating stress reflexively into a response both to physical stressors and higher level inputs by the brain.

 The ANS is composed of the parasympathetic nervous system and sympathetic nervous system, two branches that are both tonically active with opposing activities.
-The ANS directly innervates tissue through the postganglionic nerves, which is controlled by preganglionic neurons originating in the intermediolateral cell column.
+The ANS directly innervates tissue through the postganglionic nerves, which is controlled by preganglionic neurons.
 The ANS receives inputs from the medulla, hypothalamus, limbic system, prefrontal cortex, midbrain and monoamine nuclei.